Age

 You must be under 65 when you first apply.
+Children under 9 are supported through the NDIS early childhood approach.

 We know this can seem overwhelming.
 Our expert Adelaide team has helped hundreds of people understand these systems and get the support they need.